membrane/api-gateway/distribution/examples/spel/README.md

-# Configuration using Spring Expression Language
+# Configuration using the Spring Expression Language

-Using the Spring Expression language as a part of router configuration.
+Shows how to use the Spring Expression language to configure the API gateway.
 Documentation of Spring Expression language could be found at http://docs.spring.io/spring/docs/3.1.x/spring-framework-reference/html/expressions.html